 - The contract was signed at the Airbus site in Ottobrunn and includes the German contribution to the mission – namely, the development and construction of the methane LIDAR (Light Detection And Ranging), the measuring instrument on board the MERLIN satellite.
 The core part of the instrument is a laser, which can send out light pulses on two different wavelengths and thus measure the methane concentration at all latitudes with great precision regardless of sunlight.

 • December 08, 2015: At the 2015 UN Climate Change Conference COP 21 in Paris, the German Aerospace Center (Deutsches Zentrum für Luft- und Raumfahrt; DLR) and the French space agency (CNES) met to reaffirm their commitment to jointly develop the MERLIN (MEthane Remote sensing LIdar missioN) satellite that is set to measure concentrations of methane in Earth's atmosphere with unprecedented accuracy.
 22)

 • The MERLIN project is currently (2014) in phase B: preliminary design.
-The MERLIN feasibility was demonstrated in the phase A, it was shown that it is possible to operate a complex IPDA LIDAR instrument on a Myriade Evolutions small satellite platform.
-Thanks to the new Myriade Evolutions capacities, the payload needs in terms of power, volume, mass, pointing are met.
+The MERLIN feasibility was demonstrated in phase A, it was shown that it is possible to operate a complex IPDA LIDAR instrument on a Myriade Evolutions small satellite platform.
+Thanks to the new Myriade Evolutions capacities, the payload needs for power, volume, mass, and pointing are met.
 In its current configuration, MERLIN reaches the scientific threshold requirements for the DAOD and is thus compliant with the demands of the scientific USR (User Requirement Document).
 The major milestones foreseen for the rest of the development are listed in Table 5.

 Satellite PDR (Preliminary Design Review)